 - Remote facilities

-- Communication, collaboration, and chat services for niche markets
+- Niche market's communication, collaboration, and chat services

 - Data gathering and feedback management